 If your license application was denied – no matter what the reason is – you can appeal the denial at your local district court within 90 days of the denial.
 After the petition goes through judicial review, you will have an opportunity to go to court before a judge and prove the chief’s decision was “arbitrary and capricious.”

 If your license application was denied due to a misdemeanor conviction that carried a sentence of up to two-and-a-half years, you can petition the Firearm Licensing Review Board.
 However, you are not eligible to petition if the misdemeanor offense involved domestic assault and battery, a drug crime, or a gun crime.

 Let an Experienced Attorney Appeal Your Denial

 Whether you appeal through the district court or the Firearm Licensing Review Board, you should consider hiring a lawyer as soon as you learn about your denial to start the appeal process.
-Attorney James G. DeGiacomo understands what it takes to get the outcome and justice you deserve.
+Attorneys James G. DeGiacomo and Sergey Mikhlin understand what it takes to get the outcome and justice you deserve.

 Call (617) 941-3666 to discuss your case today.